Gosh, everywhere you turn online you meet pillar posts.

 It’s important to realize that pillar content must support business goals.

-People also refer to this SEO content strategy as:
+People also refer to this pillar posts SEO content strategy as:

 - Content hubs.